 Those are the questions.
 This is the answer: Project Management Template.

 You and your teams can adapt the template to your needs.
 This is a heavier process, so you may want to remove parts, but it’s a good place to start.
 It’s easier to remove steps than to remember to add them.
+You may also want to use a simple Project Launch Table before you start a project.

 Giving your team and project managers a template shows them how you manage projects.
 They’ll run projects the right way.
 They’ll save time and brain power on every project they start.
 They won’t need to create a project plan from scratch every time.
 They won’t worry they’re missing steps.
 They’ll find comfort in knowing what’s expected of them in managing a project.
 They’ll feel empowered to charge forward with confidence.
 You won’t have to give the same guidance repeatedly.
 Your teams won’t make the same mistakes.
 And you’ll get better results.